PeterHickman/smallq/README.md

 |`port`|The port that the server will accept connections on|
 |`cleanup_every`|The housekeeping thread will kick in every `X` seconds|
 |`idle_for`|If housekeeping detects a queue has been empty for `X` seconds or more it will be deleted|
+|`daemon`|If `true` the process will run in background and override the `logger` settings. `console` will be set to false and `enabled` will be true.
+Make sure that `path` is a usable value.
+This way you can find the pid when you need to kill the process

 ### The `logger` section